hestiaAI/outreach/README.md

 ```
 git subtree push --prefix site origin gh-pages
 ```
-10. Wait anything from a few seconds to a few minutes for to Google to pick up the changes on the watched `gh-pages` branch update the website.
+10. Wait anything from a few seconds to a few minutes for to Github to pick up the changes on the watched `gh-pages` branch update the website.
 Then you can visit https://hestiaai.github.io/outreach/ and you should see your changes.
 You may need to do a hard reload (Ctrl+F5 or Cmd+R).

 If further details on mkdocs is needed, see https://www.mkdocs.org/